raxoft/form_input/README.md

       = p[:text]
 ```

-As you can see, the multiselect case is basically identical to rendering of radio buttons,
+As you can see, the multi-select case is basically identical to rendering of radio buttons,
 only the input type attribute changes.
 For on/off checkboxes, though, there are more changes.